As with most projects, it pays to know what you're doing before you start wallpapering your walls.

 Carefully read and follow the manufacturer's instructions on the wallpaper label.

 Always strike a new vertical line on each wall.
 Use a wallpaper smoothing brush or smoother to apply the wallpaper to the wall.
-Move from the centre of our length to the edges, pushing any bubbles away as you go.
+Move from the centre of the length to the edges, pushing any bubbles away as you go.
 If the paper creases or wrinkles, carefully pull the paper from the bottom past the crease and slowly smooth back into place and trim.
-Don’t rush.
+Don't rush.

 Once the wallpaper is in place, trim the excess wallpaper at the top and bottom of the wall.
 Use a sharp snap-off blade knife and straight edge to make the cuts.
 Push the paper into the ceiling line and skirting.
 A putty knife is useful to scribe the paper into position.
 Place your straight edge up against the ceiling and trim along the edge of the straight edge then repeat at the skirting.
 Remember to remove all excess paste from the ceiling and skirting.
 Butt the edge of subsequent lengths of wallpaper to the already hung lengths taking care to ensure you match the pattern.